git-neka-ai/sutradhaar/Overview.md

 - Strict JSON Output
   - Always return a single JSON object with the prescribed fields.
 - Rationale Comments
-  - Insert `orion:` comments immediately before each change in code/doc files.
+  - Insert `orion:` comments immediately before each change in code files where comments are syntactically supported.
+Do not insert them into prose (.md/.txt/.rst/.mdx/.html) or data formats (.json/.yaml/.toml/.csv).
+In those cases, provide reasoning only in ApplyResponse.explanation.
 If a prior `orion:` comment exists, update it.
 - Tool Usage Policy
   - Prefer tools when additional context is needed; batch calls and avoid redundant fetches.
 - Formatting Constraints